 What are the treatment options for controlling Elm Leaf Beetle?

-- Tree (or trunk) injection – A fast, safe and inconspicuous, all- year-round treatment involving the direct injection of insecticides, fungicides or both into the actual tree trunk.
+- Tree (or trunk) injection – A fast, safe and inconspicuous, all-year-round treatment involving the direct injection of Ema-Ject®, fungicides or both into the actual tree trunk.

-- Soil injection – Involving injecting an insecticidal solution around the root zone – a treatment option least favoured by Elmsavers
+- Soil injection – Involving injecting an insecticidal solution around the root zone – a treatment option completely phased out by Elmsavers.

-Avoid major leaf damage and serious overall decline in your elm tree
+Avoid major leaf damage and a serious overall decline in your elm tree

 Our factsheet on the Elm Leaf Beetle provides further information on this destructive insect.